zevaverbach/avt-fresh/README.md

 # AVT Fresh!

-This is a wrapper of [the roly-poly, not 100% ergonomic Freshbooks web API](https://www.freshbooks.com/api/start).
+This is a wrapper of [the Freshbooks web API](https://www.freshbooks.com/api/start).
 It is far from comprehensive: It was created for the specific client- and invoice-related needs of [Averbach Transcription](https://avtranscription.com).

 There are "band-aids" here to work around some of the API's shortcomings.
 For example, you don't have to deal with pagination at all. 🎉